 Boom!
 My first thought was “Oooooooooh….”
 And then my second one was, “God damn it!”
 I’m still here!
 I burst into tears.
 The cats looked at me like, “Really, this again?”

 An awareness crept in that there was heavy knocking on my door.
 I don’t know for how long.
-I swerved to it and opened it to my lovely neighbor from across the hall.
-She’s lived across me since the 90’s and has seen it all.
+I swerved to it and opened it to my neighbor from across the hall, who my sister had called in a panic to check on me.
+She’s lived across from me since the 90’s and has seen it all.
 I did my best to stand upright and tell her I was fine, in a stained GnR tee and ugly cotton panties, hair and tears plastered to my face.
 I wiped snot off my nose with my hand and swayed a little.
 She looked dubious but she accepted it and said she was home all day if I needed her.
-Then I called my sister, who had left a ton of messages on my phone.
+Then I called my sister, who had also left a ton of messages.
 This was difficult because the numbers on the phone kept dancing around most uncooperatively.
 I squinted and poked.
-Upon picking up she said,
+She picked up and said,

 “You’re a pain in the ass.”